You have a standard deck of 52 cards. You draw the top card from the well-shuffled deck. What is the probability your card will be an ace?

 - You are the third person to select a candy from the bag and the first two party goers selected a gum ball and a gobstopper, respectively.
 What is the probability that you will get a gumball?

-To view the Explore More answers, open this PDF file and look for section 12.8.
+To see the Review answers, open this PDF file and look for section 12.8.